terracotaPie/EventMaster/Project Deliverables.md

 Priority: in []; 1 - High, 2 - Medium, 3 - Low, same as the handout
 Difficulty: in {}; E - Easy, M - Medium, X - Xtreme

-* [1]{M} The app should provide lecture and tutorial times for every student, as well as all due dates in one place.
+* [1]{M} Sam wants to be able to see lecture times, tutorial times and all due dates in one place.
 * [1]{E} Jane wants to be able to add custom times and due dates in case her professors do not post these times online.
 * [2]{M} Jane should be able to see tips from other users, such as a list of study spots at UofT.
 * *[3]{M} Profs should be able to update assignment deadlines and exam times and the app should update and display this information to all students.